benburrill/halt_is_defeat/README.rst

     $ pip3 install --editable .
     $ hidc examples/hello.hid -o hello.s

-The ``hidc`` compiler currently has a single backend, targeting the Sphinx instruction set architecture.
+The ``hidc`` compiler has a single backend, targeting the Sphinx instruction set architecture.
 As of this writing, Sphinx processors are not yet commercially available, though you may build one yourself from scratch on a breadboard using flux capacitors and other off-the-shelf components.

 However, the simplest way to run the generated Sphinx assembly code is under the Sphinx emulator, ``spasm``.
 The ``spasm`` emulator is